VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

   alt: An Old Man and his Grandson
 ---

-The first step of learning new things is to start doing it following rules given by teachers.
+The first step of learning new things is to start doing it by following rules given by teachers.
 You don't ask why, it's too much materials to knew at the beginning.
 After a while when you got some knowledge you start looking deep at the area.
 Your main question now is **why**.